caseywatts/caseywatts.github.io/book/all-chapters.md

 ## Communicating Validation

 If you want to help support others emotionally by listening, you should communicate validation.
-My favorite tool for thinking about validation is Dr. Marcia Linehan's "Six Levels of Validation".
+My favorite tool for thinking about validation is Dr. Marcia Linehan's "Six Levels of Validation."

 This is not a strict scale of what you should use, but a framework to use when considering how to respond to a friend who is being vulnerable with you.

 For more reading on this, my favorite high-level overview is [this article](https://www.psychologytoday.com/us/blog/pieces-mind/201204/understanding-validation-way-communicate-acceptance) by Karyn Hall.
-If you want a more thorough overview, you might consider reading from [one of the original sources](https://www.researchgate.net/publication/232561580_Validation_and_psychotherapy).
+If you want a more thorough overview, you might consider reading from [one of the original sources](https://www.researchgate.net/publication/232561580_Validation_and_psychotherapy). <!-- #citation -->

 These are the six levels of validation, in order of increasing impact: